- Key topics

 The participation of OGC in the European Union’s Horizon 2020 research and innovation programme projects DataBio (Grant Agreement No 732064), NextGEOSS (Grant Agreement No 730329), CYBELE (Grant Agreement No 825355), ILIAD (Grant agreement No 101037643), and DEMETER (Grant agreement No 857202) has contributed to the development of The OGC Definitions Server, ensuring that these and future projects can benefit from a free and sustainable service.

 Terminology here is important and carefully specified because different types of things behave differently!

 Concept, ConceptScheme, and Collections are defined by the Simple Knowledge Organization System (SKOS) (see below).

 The Definitions Server has a complete set of terms that have been defined by OGC since the inception of the OGC Naming Authority – which aims to keep all such URL references consistent.

 Efforts are underway to improve the scope and detail of information available about each term – in particular cross references between specification documents and related Concepts.

-As of Nov 2019 the access API is undergoing an upgrade to comply with the emerging W3C Recommendation for "Content Negotiation by Profile".
+The access API implements the draft W3C Recommendation for “Content Negotiation by Profile”.